nitin42/react-perf-devtool/README.md

   * Particular measures can be inspected in the console with the help of configuration object (not done with the API for it yet)
   * This also gives control to the developer on how to manage and inspect the measures apart from using the extension

+## Todos / Ideas / Improvements

+- [ ] New UI for devtool
+- [ ] Make the implementation of measures generator more concrete
+- [ ] Add support for older versions of React
+- [ ] Make the tool more comprehensible

 ## Contributing

 [Read the contributing guide](./CONTRIBUTING.md)